Barrett Comiskey: Hirotsu Bio Science

-Raglan and Arcadian Drive
+Lab Formosa

-Since 2024, Comiskey has worked with Raglan, a U.S.-based engineering company, on defense mobility and dual-use electric vehicle projects.
-He also launched Arcadian Drive, a Raglan spinout focused on repowering diesel buses with electric drivetrains for universities, private fleets and public transit agencies in North America.
+In early 2026, Comiskey founded Lab Formosa, a design and applied research studio based in Taipei, Taiwan.
+In developing new applications for electronic ink across objects, spaces, and infrastructure, the lab extends the technology he invented beyond its established deployments in e-readers, electronic shelf labels, and signage.
+Comiskey has described the project as a return to his original vision for the material: calm, adaptable surfaces that change infrequently, but meaningfully.

 Research and contributions

 Comiskey's publications have been widely cited and credited with establishing new fields of research.
 His 1998 Nature paper on electrophoretic displays ("An electrophoretic ink for all-printed reflective electronic displays") is described in reviews as the breakthrough that enabled electronic paper and the E Ink industry.
 Later surveys credited the work with catalyzing both the technological and commercial development of flexible electronic paper, and a 2024 review in the Journal of Optical Microsystems identified it as the technical foundation for all-printed reflective displays.

 Retrospectives from the European Patent Office, MIT Media Lab, and IEEE Spectrum have further highlighted Comiskey's role in inventing electronic ink and establishing electrophoretic displays as the industry standard.
 Bibliometric studies note that the paper has been cited over 1,700 times, making it one of the most cited works in display technology.

 His earlier work on information hiding, co-authored with J. R. Smith, has likewise been cited in landmark surveys as a foundational contribution to digital steganography and watermarking, introducing the mathematical trade-offs between robustness, capacity, and perceptibility in spread-spectrum data hiding.

 In 2025, Comiskey began Ph.D. research in Life Sciences at National Tsing Hua University in Hsinchu, Taiwan.
-His research focuses on C. elegans as a model organism, with particular emphasis on improving reproducibility across laboratories worldwide.
-His areas of interest include chemotaxis assays, alternatives to agar substrates, dietary and circadian influences, pheromone signaling, and development of a low-cost "WormBox" device for environmental control.
+His initial research focused on C. elegans as a model organism, with particular emphasis on improving reproducibility across laboratories worldwide.
+Other areas of interest included chemotaxis assays, alternatives to agar substrates, dietary and circadian influences, pheromone signaling, and development of a low-cost "WormBox" device for environmental control.
+As of 2026, Comiskey's research is on pause.

 Personal life and education

 Comiskey holds an M.B.A. from Stanford University, a B.S. in Mathematics from MIT, and is an alumnus of Regis High School in New York City.

-Profiled by Esquire magazine as "The New American," Comiskey grew up in New York City and has been in Asia since 2004, living in Shanghai, Taipei, and Manila.
+Comiskey grew up in the creative ferment of New York City during the 1980s, an experience he has credited with shaping his thinking about public surfaces and media.
+He has been based in Asia since 2004, living in Shanghai, Taipei, and Manila.